silviavali/silviavali.github.io/cheatsheet.md

 | x/x 0x7fffffffdda8 | print the value in hex at address |
 | x/i $rbp | print the assembly instructions at address |
 | x/8bx $rbp-0x28 | display 8 bytes in hex beginning from address at $rbp-0x28 |
+| After gdb ./buffer and break main instructions run < payload| run < payload can be used to read input from a payload file instead of typing it in

 ## [Testing shellcode](#testing-shellcode)